panglesd/slipshow/README.md

 - Lift restrictions from traditional slide-based presentation.
 In particular, make it closer to a blackboard presentation!
 - Easy to write and readable syntax: markdown with few extensions.
 No manual placement like in powerpoint.
 No crazy syntax like in latex.
 - Source of the presentation is plain text: much better for source control, sharing with people, using your favorite editor, readability, compatibility.
-- Open the possibilities for presentations.
-Watching math video on youtube shows how an explanation supported by animation can make a difficult subject more understandable.
+- Open the possibility for a dynamic presentation.
+Watching scientific popularization video demonstrates how well-chosen animations can make a difficult subject more understandable.

 If you want to see it in action, go to the [example section](#examples).
 If you want to start writing your presentation, go to [Quick start](#quick-start).
 Click for the [full documentation and API](#tutorial-api-documentation), or continue reading to know more about this project!